 SMAP Educational Series

-The Ministry of Health changed mandatory documentation requirements for the Saskatchewan Medication Assessment Program (SMAP) as of September 7, 2017 noted in the # 639 Pharmacy Information Bulletin - SMAP Documentation .
+The Ministry of Health updated mandatory documentation requirements for the Saskatchewan Medication Assessment Program (SMAP) on September 7, 2017 noted in the # 639 Pharmacy Information Bulletin - SMAP Documentation .

-These changes became mandatory as of September 1, 2017.
+These changes became mandatory on September 1, 2017.

 You will be required to use the new forms in order for your pharmacy to receive remuneration from the Drug Plan and Extended Benefits Branch (DPEBB) for conducting a medication assessment under SMAP.
 If you have your own forms, they must be approved by the DPEBB prior to use in order for the SMAP fees to be eligible for remuneration.
 All previously approved forms will need to be re-approved to ensure they meet the DPEBB’s current requirements of the program.

 New SMAP Forms (Regular PDF)

 The Pharmacist Guide to SMAP (the “Guide”) was developed by PAS and the staff at the Medication Assessment Centre (MAC) to support pharmacists and pharmacy students perform a medication assessment.
 The Guide showcases the stepwise approach utilized in the webinar series and demonstrates how the process can be applied to the new SMAP documentation forms (or any other medication assessment documentation).

 This Guide can be used as a resource to follow along with during the webinar and/or for those that prefer a hard copy of the process.